 - University fire alarms are not directly connected to the Fire Department.

-- You must EVACUATE the building whenever a fire alarm is sounded (see evacuation procedures in the next section).
+- You must EVACUATE the building whenever a fire alarm is activated (see evacuation procedures in the next section).

 - The sending of false fire alarms undermines fire safety and is a hazard to firefighters and occupants.
 Individuals sending false alarms are subject to state criminal penalties and will also be referred for disciplinary action.
 Violators may be suspended or expelled.